Foreign policy of the Kennedy administration

-The United States foreign policy during the presidency of John F. Kennedy from 1961 to 1963 included John F. Kennedy's diplomatic and military initiatives in Western Europe, Southeast Asia, and Latin America, all conducted amid considerable Cold War tensions with the Soviet Union and Eastern Europe.
+The United States foreign policy during the presidency of John F. Kennedy from 1961 to 1963 included diplomatic and military initiatives in Western Europe, Southeast Asia, and Latin America, all conducted amid considerable Cold War tensions with the Soviet Union and its satellite states in Eastern Europe.
 Kennedy deployed a new generation of foreign policy experts, dubbed "the best and the brightest".
 In his inaugural address Kennedy encapsulated his Cold War stance: "Let us never negotiate out of fear.
 But let us never fear to negotiate".
+His inaugural address also indirectly addressed the Soviet Union by saying that he would 'oppose any foe to assure the survival and the success of liberty.'

 Kennedy's strategy of flexible response, managed by Defense Secretary Robert McNamara, was aimed to reduce the possibility of war by miscalculation.
 His administration resulted in the peaceful resolution of the Cuban Missile Crisis and refrained from further escalation of the Berlin Crisis of 1961.
 However, Kennedy's policies also led to implementing the Bay of Pigs invasion and escalation of the Vietnam War.